aragon/hack/docs/guides-agent-app.md

     - And the third (`true`) specifies whether the contract should check if a vote already has enough support to be executed.
 By executed we mean that even if everyone else voted against, the vote would still be approved.
 If that's the case, the vote is executed and immediately closed. `true` means check, `false` means don't check.

+*...Image + explanation of how to look up vote id in UI*

 ## 4. Check permissions